chiph/recipes/Cranberry Orange Scones.md

 ### Notes

 * You want the butter in the batter to be *cold*, so I tend to stash the flour mixture in the freezer overnight.
 About 30 minutes is *probably* enough.
-* I combine the cream, egg, and zest at the same time to give the orange zest more time to infuse.
+* I combine the cream, egg, vanilla and zest at the same time to give the orange zest more time to infuse.
 * 25 minutes is likely too long—start checking at 22 minutes.